 The waitlist is designed for UC Santa Barbara applicants who were not offered admission due to space limitations but who are considered excellent candidates for admission, should space become available.

 Applicants on the waitlist are not eligible to appeal.
 In addition, applicants may not appeal to be placed on the waitlist.
 If you are eligible to appeal, the “Appeal” tab will appear at the top of your UCSB Applicant Portal during the appeal submission period.
+If at the conclusion of the waitlist process you are not offered admission, the option to appeal will open but keep in mind, very few students are admitted based on appeals.

 No, we do not use Letters of Continued Interest to select students from the waitlist.
 To express interest in the waitlist, you must simply opt in to the waitlist by the deadline (April 15 for freshmen and May 15 for transfers).